iotaledger/trie.go/README.md

 The generic implementation of `256+ trie` can be used to implement different commitment models by implementing `CommitmentModel` interface.

-### Packages `models/trie_blake2b_32` and `models/trie_blake2b_20`
+### Packages `models/trie_blake2b`
-Contains implementation of the `CommitmentModel` as a Merkle tree on the `256+ trie` with data commitment via `blake2b` hash function.
+Contains implementation of the `CommitmentModel` as a sparse Merkle tree on the `256+ trie` with data commitment via `blake2b` hash function.

+The binary (2-ary) trie is essentially the same as well known _Sparse Merkle Tree_.

-The two implementations are almost identical.
-The difference is the use of 32 byte/256 bit and 20 byte/160 bit hashing functions respectively.
+The implementation takes parameter weather it will be using 32 byte/256 bit or 20 byte/160 bit hashing functions.

 The implementation is fast and optimized.
 It can be used in various project.
-It is used in the `Wasp` node.

 The usage of hashing function as a commitment function results in proofs of inclusion 5-6 times bigger than with polynomial KZG (aka Kate) commitments (size of PoI usually is up to 1-2K bytes).